 Our SiteCheck tool checks if you have a meta description on every page, if it has the right length, and if it's unique.

 Although Google has stated that it doesn't use the meta description for ranking, they do often show it in the search results.
 That means a good meta description can help entice searchers to click on your results, helping your click-through rate improve.
 A good reason to make sure your meta description meets the guidelines.

 No one likes slow websites.
 Page speed is getting more and more important.
 Not just because speed is more important on mobile devices with slower connections.
 Also because Google announced speed is now a ranking factor.
-A fast website will be ranked higher, although research by Moz indicates the effect is hard to measure.
+A fast website will rank higher, although research by Moz indicates the effect is hard to measure.
 You can safely assume that with Google using their mobile index, the effects of page speed on your ranking will get bigger.

 The SiteGuru Sitecheck checks your page speed.

 A sitemap.xml is a list of all the pages on your website, in XML format.
 A sitemap is a great tool to speed up indexing by Google.
 After you have created your sitemap, sign up for Google Search Console.
 There, you can submit your sitemap.xml.
 Google now has a complete picture of which pages it needs to index.